nuejs/nue/packages/nuejs.org/docs/content-collections.md

 \---
 ```

-In addition to these user-defined properties, Nue provides the following system properties for each content entry.
+In addition to these user-defined metadata, like title, date, and description, Nue provides the following system properties for each content entry.

 - `url` "/docs/glossary/copyleft.html" (example)